kacperguzydev/azure-stock-price-pipeline/README.md

-⚡ Stock Pulse – Azure Stock Price Tracker
+⚡ Stock Price – Azure Stock Price Tracker

 Fetch live stock prices using a serverless Azure Function and store them in Azure Blob Storage.
 Designed to run entirely on the Azure Free Tier using the Twelve Data API and Python.